Darlene Garner: Early life and religion

+Personal life and sexuality

+Garner married and had three children with her first husband.
+In 1973, she came out as a lesbian, at which point she relocated to Washington, D.C. with her three young children.
+She moved back to Ohio, married her second husband, and had her fourth child while identified as a lesbian.

+On March 3, 2010, Garner and her partner, Rev. Lorilyn Holmes, were one of the first same-sex couples to apply for a marriage license in the District of Columbia.
+On March 9, 2010, Garner and Holmes were married along with two other couples at the Human Rights Campaign building.
+Garner and Holmes live in St. Petersburg, Florida with their dogs Joey and Micah.

+Career

 From 1977 to 1980, Garner worked to help found the NCBLG, then known as the National Coalition of Black Gays (NCBG).
 She has described that experience as follows:

 At that point in LGBT history, the needs and points of view of African Americans were not reflected in the agendas of other national organizations.
 We created the National Coalition of Black Gays and Lesbians (NCBGL, originally NCBG), organizing several chapters and transforming those chapters into a national organization.
 We knew that we were making history.
 What we were doing had the capacity to change the face of history.
 Our youth and naiveté helped us do it with a boldness.
 If we had been seasoned activists, we might not have taken it on.
 We know that if it was not us, there might be no one.
 So we took it on.